After Sinus Lift

-The bone that has been grafted is most commonly a combination freeze-dried bone, artificial synthetic bone and your own bone.
-Because of this you may have two post-surgical wounds: the donor site and the recipient site.
+The bone that has been grafted is most commonly a combination of freeze-dried bone, artificial synthetic bone, and your own bone.
+Because of this, you may have two post-surgical wounds: the donor site and the recipient site.

 Do not under any circumstances blow your nose for the next four (4) weeks.
 This may be longer if indicated.
 You may sniff all you like but no blowing.

 Do not blow your nose or sneeze holding your nose.
 Sneeze with your mouth open.
 Do not drink with straws and do not spit.